Renault Vivasport: A bargain-price 6-cylinder "berline" for the 1937 model year

 Three years later, by the time of the 30th Paris Motor Show in October 1936, Renault had added the Viva Grand Sport to their range (in 1935).
 The Vivasport itself had disappeared from the 1935 Renault catalogue, but returned in 1936, now in version "Type BCT1".
-The Vivasport's engine size had been increased, in December 1934, to 4,085cc (although examples of the earlier smaller engined "Type YZ4" model were still being produced till April 1935).
+The Vivasport's engine size had been increased, in December 1934, to 4,085 cc (although examples of the earlier smaller engined "Type YZ4" model were still being produced till April 1935).
 The larger engine was still a 6-cylinder side-valve unit, but the 5 mm increase in the cylinder bore meant that it was now placed in the 23CV car tax band, while listed maximum output increased to 95 HP.

 Then wheelbase length was not materially changed, but there was now only a single body type offered, and the decision had evidently been taken to position the Vivasport as a cut-price route to 6-cylinder performance motoring.
 The body in question was a 4-door "Berline sans malle" (saloon/sedan without a boot/trunk hatch).
 The steel body was no less aerodynamic than before, but it lacked embellishment, and there was no sign of the fashionable "spats" that covered the top halves of the rear wheels on other 6-cylinder Renault saloons/sedans at this time.
 In October 1936 the "Berline" bodied Vivasport "Type BCT1" was very aggressively priced at 26,900 francs.
 The heavy hitters in terms of market volume, Peugeot and Citroën, still did not compete at this level of the market while the domestic auto-makers producing cars in the same tax bracket, notably Delage and Hotchkiss, were pricing their products at much higher levels.
 A new contender had appeared, however, as a result of the Matford partnership between Mathis and Ford.
 The "new" V8 power Matford V8-76 (in effect a locally adapted and assembled Ford V8) featured in the 21CV car tax band, offered a claimed maximum power output of 90hp and was listed with a "Berline" (saloon/sedan) body at 33,900 francs.

 The Vivasport reached its final "Type BCY2" version in October 1937, but by now the volumes were much diminished, and only 181 examples of this final version had been produced by February 1938 which was when the last Vivasport was manufactured.